 Over 570 acres of wooded hillside overlooking Arrow Lake near the Appalachian Trail and adjacent to Sterling Forest State Park will remain forever green.

 The Botshons have found peace of mind knowing their beautiful 20-acre homestead with organic gardens, fields, wetland and pond will be protected in perpetuity by a conservation easement which they have generously donated to the Land Trust.

 Clove Brook Farm

 On the scenic flank of Schunnemunk Mountain, this 18th-century farm of 183 acres of rolling meadows and wooded hills with limestone outcrops boasts views of the historic Moodna viaduct.
 The owners are still farming the land, which borders land held by The Nature Conservancy.

 30 scenic acres of wooded land and open wetlands on Kings Highway at the gateway to Sugar Loaf now protected by a conservation easement.

-Ten acres of wildlife-rich floodplain with vernal pools along the Wallkill River, with almost one-half mile of river frontage, has been protected and will form a key part of a Wallkill Rivertrail now in the planning stage.
+Ten acres of wildlife-rich floodplain with vernal pools along the Wallkill River, with almost one-half mile of river frontage, has been protected and will form a key part of a Wallkill Rivertrail.

-Adjacent to the Hunter Farm Preserve, the Mt.
-Orange Easement protects 25 acres of woodlands with intermittent woodland seeps, providing important habitat for two beautiful songsters of the bird world, Wood Thrush and Rose-breasted Grosbeak, as well as for the delicate Springcress wildflower.
+Adjacent to the Hunter Farm Preserve, this easement protects 25 acres of woodlands with intermittent woodland seeps, providing important habitat for two beautiful songsters of the bird world, Wood Thrush and Rose-breasted Grosbeak, as well as for the delicate Springcress wildflower.

 Pine View Farm